Comparing 2 Shock Response Analyses for a Computer Circuit Board

 Left: Maximum vertical displacement as determined by the time-stepping analysis.
 Right: Vertical displacement as determined by the response spectrum analysis.

 The two shock response testing methods shown in this example each have their advantages, depending on the use case.
 The response spectrum method gives a less exact, approximate solution but can help with testing on a larger scale for more complex systems.
 The time-stepping method is more exact, but engineers must include a full solution for all of the time steps to find the maximum values when using this method, which causes a large memory consumption.

 To try the Shock Response of a Motherboard tutorial, click the following button to go to the Application Gallery.
-There, you can take a look at the documentation for this example and (with a valid software license) download the MPH-file.
+There, you can take a look at the documentation for this example and download the MPH-file.

 Learn more about modeling electronic components: